 Program Call: We invited religious and spiritual leaders to share their vision and wisdom for all women seeking greater voice and authority within their traditions including: breaking the “stain-glass ceiling”, overcoming patriarchal bias in attitudes and practice, mentorship and networking, and building coalitions for change.

 2. Empowering Women’s creative ritual and artistic religious and spiritual expression

-Program Call: We invite artists and creative leaders to share how women ritually and artistically express their religious and spiritual lives, and to highlight current themes and issues that women are using art and ritual to address.
-We encourage workshop proposals that facilitate women to express their spiritual lives artistically and with ritual.
+Program Call: We invited artists and creative leaders to share how women ritually and artistically express their religious and spiritual lives, and to highlight current themes and issues that women are using art and ritual to address.
+We encouraged workshop proposals that facilitate women to express their spiritual lives artistically and with ritual.

 3. Acknowledging and honoring a Divine Feminine/ Sacred Feminine/ Feminine Divine within and beyond religions and spiritual movements.